studersi/test-4/tutorial-8/README.md

      75 ARGS_NAMES:ids[]
 ```

 Drupal obviously uses square brackets within the parameter name.
-This is not limited to ids, but a general pattern.
-Two square brackets are enough to trigger the rule, so this gives a lot of false alarms.
-Running after all occurrences would be very tedious, so we will kick out this rule as well (remember, it's a paranoia level 4 rule and a more relaxed version of this rule exists at PL3).
+This is not limited to IDs, but a general pattern.
+Two square brackets are enough to trigger the rule, so this sets off a lot of false alarms.
+Running after all occurrences would be very tedious, so we will kick this rule out as well (remember, it's a paranoia level 4 rule and a more relaxed version of this rule exists at PL3).

 ```bash
 # ModSec Rule Exclusion: 942432 : Restricted SQL Character Anomaly Detection (args):